A landing page is a targeted webpage designed to convert visitors into leads or customers.

 Visuals can be a powerful tool for capturing your visitors' attention and conveying your offer's benefits.

-When choosing images and graphics for your landing page, it's essential to keep your target audience in mind and use visuals that resonate with them.
+When choosing images and graphics, it's essential to keep your target audience in mind and use visuals that resonate with them.

 When selecting and adding images the key factors you should keep in mind are: